vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

   - name: SendSlackMessage.pbmx
     url: /assets/2025-10-26/SendSlackMessage.pbmx
 ---
 Many Peakboard applications are designed to communicate with the outside world.
-In today's article, we'll explain how to send Slack messages from a Peakboard app.
+In today's article, we'll explain how to use a Peakboard app to send Slack messages.

-We will build an app that forwards messages from a welding machine to a Slack channel.
-Here's how it works:
+A common use case for this is an app that forwards messages from a machine to a Slack channel.
+For example:
-1. The welding machine sends a message to the Peakboard Box, via OPC UA.
+1. A machine sends a message to the Peakboard app, via OPC UA.
-1. The app processes the message.
+1. The Peakboard app processes the message.
-1. The app sends the message to our `#machinealerts` Slack channel.
+1. The Peakboard app sends the message to a Slack channel dedicated for machine alerts.
 1. A human sees the message on Slack and acts accordingly.

-But before we work on the Peakboard app, we first need to create a Slack app.
+In this article, we'll build a simpler app that let's the user write a message and then send it to a Slack channel.
+That way, we don't have to worry about connecting the app to an actual machine, since our goal is just to show how the Slack integration works.
+But we have plenty of other articles on [hardware integration](/category/hardware), if you're interested.

 ## Create a Slack App